Chen Yun: Legacy

 Chen Yun was known for his foundational role in spearheading the reform and opening up alongside Deng Xiaoping.
 During Deng's term, Chen Yun was the second most powerful person in China.
 Chen was praised for implementing many of the reforms that made the new generation of Chinese richer, but was also admired for striking a balance between too much laissez-faire economics and retaining state control over key areas of the market.
 He was liberal in the beginning, but later more cautious and conservative, especially in his last years.
 He was widely admired by the Chinese populace, known for his wide-sweeping economic strategic planning, morality and incorruptibility.

-Chen's political perspective is generally viewed as liberal until about 1980, but conservative after about 1984.
+Chen's political perspective is generally viewed as reformist until about 1980, but conservative after about 1984.
 Chen Yun remains one of China's most powerful and influential leaders, especially in the PRC's first 50 years, as he was a central decision-maker for the CCP, serving on the Central Committee and Politburo for over 40 years.

 In the beginning, Chen supported Deng, carried out and implemented many of the influential reforms that made a generation of Chinese richer.
 But later, Chen realized that the state still needed an active iron hand involvement in the market to prevent the private sector from becoming untamable.
 Chen's criticism of Deng's later economic reforms was widely influential within the Communist Party and was reflected in the policies of China's leaders after Deng.
 Chen's theories supported the efforts of Jiang Zemin and Hu Jintao to use state power to provide boundaries for the operation of the market, and to mediate the damage that capitalism can do to those who find it difficult to benefit from the free market.
 Chen's notion of the CCP as a "ruling party" is central to the redefinition of the role of the Party in Jiang Zemin's Three Represents.
 In 2005, on the occasion of the hundredth anniversary of Chen's birth, the Party press published, over the course of several weeks, the proceedings of a symposium discussing Chen's contributions to CCP history, theory and practice.